 How to get around Cebu:

-For longer trips, for example to the waterfalls, the best way to get around is to hire a car and a driver for the day.
-They are a bit reluctant as they prefer you to do the tours but if you want to be ahead of the crowds I would recommend getting a car!
-It was about 4,000 Peso for the car to go to 3 destinations and we had the car for about 12 hours in total in the end.
-A lot of the politest destinations get so busy, not only with tourists but also Filipino people who go for day trips.
-So if you don’t want a sea of orange life jackets in your photo then be sure to go early.
+For longer trips, the best way to get around is to hire a car and a driver for the day.
+They are a bit reluctant as they prefer you to do the tours.
+If you want to be ahead of the crowds I would recommend getting a car!
+It was about 4,000 Peso for the car to go to 3 destinations.
+We had the car for about 12 hours in total in the end.
+A lot of the most popular destinations get so busy, not only with tourists but also Filipino people who go for day trips.
+If you don’t want a sea of orange life jackets in your photo then be sure to go early.

 My favourite thing I did on Cebu was definitely canyoning!